burtonjb/computer-graphics/README.md

 # TODOs
-* rotation in affine transformations is still buggy.
 * For the affine transformations I want to try going from new location to old location.
 Right now I have old location to new location, so I need to invert the matrix.
 * antialiasing
 * interpolation